-Structure of MIP revealed by SAXS and SANS
+3.3 Structure of MIP revealed by SAXS and SANS

-Due to the limited resolution of optical microscopy, SAXS and SANS were used to study the structure and the role of the MIP on the crystallization process.
-Firstly, typical SAXS results are shown in Fig. 5a for samples with a low protein concentration of 6.5 mg ml-1 and CdCl2 concentrations covering all three regimes.
-In regime I, the scattering curve (with 0.5 mM salt) is dominated by the form factor of the BLG dimer, which is in agreement with the literature that BLG occurs predominantly as a dimer at room temperature and a pH between 3.5 and 7.5.49 In regime II, with 1 mM salt, the high q part is still dominated by the form factor, but in the low q region, the increase in intensity indicates the formation of protein aggregates.
-In the third regime (12-90 mM, not all data are shown), a new feature forms shortly after preparation at $q \approx 0.7 \text{ nm}^{-1}$ and a sharp peak occurs at 2.2 nm-1, as indicated by the arrows in this figure.
-A previous study of BLG in solution in the presence of YCl3 has shown that this maximum corresponds to the monomer-monomer (M-M) correlation, due to the bridging effect.50 Here, in the presence of CdCl2, the peak is sharper.
-A possible explanation is the formation of a highly ordered fiber-like structure, which gives such a diffraction peak corresponding to the axial translation of the subunit (BLG monomer).
-Similar diffraction peaks have been observed in the solution scattering of F-actin.51
+Due to the limited resolution of optical microscopy, SAXS and SANS were used for studying the structure and the role of the MIP on the crystallization process.
+We first show typical SAXS results in Figure 5a for samples with a low protein concentration of 6.5 mg/ml and CdCl2 concentrations covering all three regimes.
+In regime I, the scattering curve (with 0.5 mM salt) is dominated by the form factor of the BLG dimer, which is consistent with the literature that BLG occurs predominantly as a dimer at room temperature and pH between 3.5 and 7.5.
+In regime II, with $1\,\mathrm{mM}$ salt, the high q part is still dominated by the form factor, but in the low q region, the increase of intensity indicates the formation of protein aggregates.
+In the third regime (12 - 90 mM, not all data are shown), a new feature forms shortly after preparation at $q \approx 0.7 \, \mathrm{nm}^{-1}$ and a sharp peak occurs at $2.2 \, \mathrm{nm}^{-1}$ , as indicated by the arrows in this figure.
+A previous study of BLG in solution in the presence of YCl3 has shown that this maximum corresponds to the monomer-monomer (M-M) correlation due to the bridging effect .
+Here, in the presence of CdCl2, the peak is sharper.
+A possible explanation is the formation of a highly ordered fiber-like structure which gives such diffraction peak corresponding to the axial translation of the subunit (BLG monomer).
+Similar diffraction peaks have been observed in the solution scattering of F-actin .